 Get this when you book through us:

-A selection of shortbread cookies from a local bakery
+A selection of homemade cookies from a local bakery

 10am, but flexible, subject to availability.
 Earliest check-in, 3pm.

 Double rooms from £2012.44 ($2,760), including tax at 15 per cent.

 Guests get the (all the way to) Eleven Experience, which includes breakfast, lunch and après snacks, a guide and host, a selection of adventures and necessary kit, return airport transfers from Gunnison or Montrose, local transportation and bike hire.